netinvent/el_scripts/README.md

 ## Other scripts

-### Machine setup

-The machine setup script is the same as the post-script section of the kickstart script, but can be executed on an already running system.
-It provides the same services as the kickstart script.

 ### Setup Hypervisor

-Setup KVM environment including X11 forwarding and bridging.
+Setup KVM environment including X11 forwarding and bridging on EL 9.

 ### Setup OPNSense

-Download and instlal OPNSense firewall and passthrough PCI NICS according to their address.
+Download and instlal OPNSense firewall and passthrough PCI NICS according to their address on EL 9.

 ### Setup Readonly

-Transform a RHEL 9 machine into readonly, especially if hypervisor exists
+Transform a EL 9 machine into readonly, especially if hypervisor exists.

 ### Setup Prometheus